 There was a constant battle between who liked Blue Eyes and who liked Red Eyes when I was at school, and although I was a BLue Eyes kinda guy, this card never got old.

-And still 20 years on, it’s one of the go to rare Yu-Gi-Oh cards.
+And still 20 years on, it’s one of the go to rare Yu-Gi-Oh cards, holding a pricetag of around $1,500.
 It was one of the rarest card in the first ever sets and because of that, many collectors struggle to find it in great condition.
 I remember having lots of these as a kid, but it’s the “1st Edition” stamp that turns it into a hidden gem.

 Only 69 of these exist in a PSA 10 grade, so this low quantity just goes to show how rare this card is.
 For those who collect the first ever set, and first editions this is a mandatory pick up, for sure.